torippi/glowing-octo-robot/README.md

-# glowing-octo-robot
-Music application using the Notion database

-1-1. background of systemization

-A database of music of interest has been created on the Notion page.
-As of January 14, 2023, it is necessary to open the link in order to play the music.

-1-2. purpose of systemization
-　To enable playback from applications based on the Notion database.
-1-3.

-1-3. scope of systemization
-　Registration and deletion of songs from the database will be done manually.
-Music in the database can be played by pressing the play button on the application.

-# AngularSample
+# NMusic

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.4.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

 ## Code scaffolding